lindig/rrd-client-lib-1/README.md

 NULL.
 If it isn't, it us used to obtain a timestamp instead of using time(3).

+When a plugin is opened, the file at `path` is being created and it is removed when the plugin is closed.

 ## Data Sources

 A typical client has several data sources.
 A data source either reports